***Sessions and speakers are subject to change. Additional sessions will be added as they become available.

 Canvas or Display Builder?
 Which one is the right tool for your job?
 And what may explode i if you install both?

-Merlin Axel Rutz, Andreas Rüther (Anruether)
+Merlin A. Rutz (geek-merlin), Andreas Rüther (Anruether)

 What happens when your migration source has 163 paragraph types — some containing entire pages of mixed HTML in a single field — and your destination architecture has 42 typed paragraph bundles?
 It's a fascinating transformation problem that invites you to rethink how migrations can work.